hindutva/hindutva.github.io/main/social-cultivation/clan/ethnic-shifts/iranian-farmer-invasion.md

 ### Features
 - "karpAsa was indeed the Harappan word for cotton&shamali wood was also from that language.
 Also kInAsha: farmer, kulAla: potter, kaivarta: fisherman etc." \[[MT](https://twitter.com/blog_supplement/status/990301565436284935)\]
+- "we can reconstruct several other words and say it was probably ergativizing like modern Hindi/Marathi".

 ### Theories
 - Elamite of neighboring SW Iran is a strong candidate for a relative.